Prompts

 Creating a prompt key

-Prompts that share a key will be part of the same prompt list.
+Prompts that share a key are part of the same prompt list.
 Prompts are associated with a custom field using the key.

 3. Click New Prompt Key.
-A popup appears.
+A New Prompt Key popup appears.

 4. Configure the following settings: